Thursday, August 31, 2023

 Written by Con Conrad, 1924

 This song, written by Con Conrad, was apparently first released in 1924 by Billy Jones and Ernie Hare, a novelty duo who as the Happiness Boys released a lot of classics that are still known today.
-This version is a little ore rocking, but still very much in the music-hall tradition.
+This version is a little more uptempo, but still very much in the British music-hall tradition, with whistle, euphonium, ukulele, and old-timey voice.
+The joke is that as the narrator brings his girl various fruits, she lets him get closer physically, so what will a watermelon get him?
+The next verse, in which he brings gifts she hangs on the wall, spoils the joke with a nasty ending line.

 Wednesday, August 23, 2023